adeyosemanputra/pygoat/README.md

 # pygoat<br>

-intentionally vuln web Application Security in flask or django. our roadmap build intentionally vuln web Application in django.
+intentionally vuln web Application Security in django. our roadmap build intentionally vuln web Application in django.
 The Vulnerability can based on OWASP top ten
 <br>
 • A1:2017-Injection<br>